 Rear seat comfort is less impressive: I’m only five-foot-seven on a good day, and even I didn’t find much headroom or thigh support in the outboard positions of the three-place bench.
 Trunk space is decent, though, at 436 litres.

-The SR trim
+The SR trim features in the cabin

 Just as the Altima model line forces you to choose between handling or horsepower, the SR model also offers no upgrades beyond what’s included in the basic package.
 Yes, there’s a decent-sounding six-speaker stereo, but you can’t option the $27,798 SR with the NissanConnect system (which gives you access to navigation and Nissan’s mobile apps suite) nor can you get a sunroof.
 Strangely enough, that SV trim comes with the option of a package that includes both.